Frequently Asked Questions

 WHEN I TRY TO REGISTER TO THE WEIL CLUB, I AM TOLD THE SERIAL NUMBER OF MY WATCH IS NOT VALID.
 DOES THAT MEAN MY WATCH IS A COUNTERFEIT?

 Sometimes the system does not recognize a serial number but that does not mean your watch is a counterfeit.
-If you need any assistance on that matter, please contact the WEIL Club and attach a photo of the back of the watch showing the serial number or copy of the guarantee card.
-The WEIL Club will then take care of your registration.
+If you need any assistance on that matter, please contact our customer support team at [email protected] and attach a photo of the back of the watch showing the serial number and a copy of the guarantee card.
+Our customer support team will then take care of your registration for The WEIL Club.